-Major changes will be taking place to welfare benefits over the next few years.
-The Welfare Reform Act 2012 introduces a complete overhaul of the benefit system from 2013.
-The Government is also introducing a series of radical and widespread cuts to benefits and tax credits which will take effect over the coming years.
+The Government is in the process of introducing major changes to the benefits system.
+The Welfare Reform Act 2012 introduced a complete overhaul of the system from 2013 onwards.
+A series of radical and widespread cuts to benefits and tax credits have also started to take effect.

 If you are concerned about the effects that these changes will have on your personal situation, contact our advice service.